warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 explains it:
 <script src="https://gist.github.com/warrenalphonso/4e6ce0b1bca5a58537a3b3082f3e2c13.js"></script>

-{% annotate Explain how the ansatz is created with a circuit.
-Explain how the number of parameters stays constant, so we can explore an exponential space with constant parameters that need to be optimized.
-Also maybe customize ansatz a bit so I don't only use defaults? %}

 ## Choosing an initial state {#initial}

-- Read Wecker 2 Section 2C - something about how horizontal and veritcal commute because they're diagonal in same basis?

 We've got an ansatz and initial parameters.
 The final requirement for VQE is an initial state.
 Since our ansatz is inspired by adiabatic evolution, our initial